tomek007/tomek007/README.md

 - 👀 I’m interested in FERN Stack (Firebase, Express, React, Node.js)
 - 🌱 I’m currently learning Advanced React and Node.js Patterns
 - 💞️ I’m looking to collaborate on open source project
+- 😇 I love playing soccer and chess and of coruse webdevelopment
 - 📫 How to reach me: tomasz.misiuda@gmail.com

 <!---